facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 I often perfom more than one extraction to ensure data integrity.

-# 6. Disassembling the firmware.
+# 6. Disassembling the firmware
 As above you need to make sure Binwalk is installed correctly or this is unlikley to work.
 There may be other tools which can perform these actions but this is what I used.

 &nbsp;

-# Example 1.
+# Example 1

-## Anran Unit.
+## Anran Unit

 The passwords for this particular unit was stored in a “Dahua” hash format.
 At this time I only know of support for this hash within John the Ripper for cracking this hash format.
 It is similar to MD5 and therefore you should be able to achieve a high hash rate with basic hardware.
 For example utilising the rockyou wordlist on an basic i5 office machine with no GPU John was able to crack the admin and user passwords in 0 seconds.
 Brute forcing is also highly feasable as the keyspace is often reduced to alphanumeric characters only and the hash rate is extremely high.
 Many passwords are recovered in seconds with this method.

 Extract the file with binwalk